 It all depends.
-They certainly do not have to; you'll be well moved in and will have plenty of time on Thursday night and all day Friday to get things set up.
+They certainly do not have to - and a number of families who have to travel long distances opt not to; you'll be well moved in and will have plenty of time on Thursday night and all day Friday to get things set up.
 It can be tricky with family coming on Thursday because there is no way to know exactly when you'll be back from your trip.
 Thursday night, you'll be busy at the TREK Re-entry Barbecue - any parents that wish to return to campus are welcome to attend and can meet you there at 4PM.

 What does the first and last day of TREK look like for participants and family?